Matrice

 Matrice is a comune (municipality) in the Province of Campobasso in the Italian region Molise, located about 7 km northeast of Campobasso.
 As of 31 December 2004, it had a population of 1,081 and an area of 20.4 km2.

 Matrice borders the following municipalities: Campobasso, Campolieto, Castellino del Biferno, Montagano, Petrella Tifernina, Ripalimosani, San Giovanni in Galdo.

 At the beginning of the 20th century, many residents of Matrice began to immigrate to the U.S.

+Demographic evolution

+Traditions

+Matrice's main festival is that of its patron saint, Saint Urban, celebrated on the third Sunday of May along with the Madonna della Strada, with a solemn procession from the village to the country church.
+The wooden statues are paraded in procession to the church entrance on ox-drawn carts.

+The religious program subsequently alternates with the secular program, with dances, concerts in the town center, and tastings of typical products.
+The actual festival of the Madonna della Strada is celebrated on August 14th and 15th.